Wang-Xinkai/recruit-system/README.md

-# recruit-system
+# Recruit System

-This is the project for course Software-Engineering.
+This is the course project for Software-Engineering.

-Backend uses Django framework and fromtend uses vue.js framework.
+This is the backend implementation.
+It uses Django framework and cooperate with frontend by vue.js framework.

-Now I've finished some functions:
+Now I've finished :
++ Entire databse model in mysql and connect with Django.
-+ fetch data from frontend via http request
++ Communication with frontend via request and cross area.
-+ return data in mysql to frontend
-+ query database by the conditions from frontend
-+ add basic entities
-+ receive json file from frontend

 TODO:
-+ use form to receive data
-+ complete other essential functions
++ Other functions needed for the entire system.
-+ coordinate with algorithm implementation and frontend
++ Recommendation algorithm and reminder function.

+The frontend is in [here](https://github.com/zhouxy1003/SEProject)